3mcd/javelin/docs-src/content/ecs/components.md

 ## Components

-This section is short, because components are just plain objects; unremarkable, other than two reserved fields:
+All data within the ECS is stored in components.
+Components are just plain objects; unremarkable, other than two reserved fields:

 - `readonly _t` — a unique integer identifying the component's **type**
 - `readonly _v` — the current **version** of the component (used for change detection)